 These early prints were done in 2013 but with all the recent hype about 3d printed Ruger 10/22 Rifles being printed we wanted to confirm that yes its possible and we’ve done it before.

 The CAD files for the Ruger 10/22 rifle receiver are in the latest Fosscad Megapack 4.7.
 An STL file was created directly from the solid model (IGES file) and was printed using Bolson black ABS (Below).
 Haveblue printed the receiver upside down so that the interior didn’t need any support material, and thus would provide as good a finish as possible.
+If you’re looking to do this kind of project, make sure your parts are printed from an iso certified machine shop to ensure high quality.

 The hole in the receiver was slightly undersized (not unexpected, and better than being oversized).